-Midwest Maternal Child Institute has a right to expect students to comply with the conditions of their enrollment agreement, which includes all information covered in the most recent MMCI catalog.
+Midwest Maternal Child Institute has a right to expect students to comply with the conditions of their enrollment agreement, which includes all information covered in the most recent MMCI Education Catalog.
 The program has the right to dismiss a student who does not achieve minimum requirements or grades, does not pay tuition or fees in a timely fashion, or who disregards the spirit of the program or repeatedly violates the Student Requirements and Conduct Policies.

-MMCI is responsible for meeting all the requirements of the Wisconsin Educational Approval Board and the Midwifery Education Accreditation Council, and to help the student achieve success throughout the program by meeting all graduation requirements to become a Certified Professional Midwife or a Maternal Child Health Specialist.
+MMCI is responsible for meeting all the requirements of the Wisconsin Educational Approval Board and to help the student achieve success throughout the program by meeting all graduation requirements to become a Certified Professional Midwife or a Maternal Child Health Specialist.